- Docs Home

 - Setting the system variable

-to read historical data. - During modification, the cached data becomes invalid until the data is reloaded.
+tidb_snapshotto read historical data. - During modification, the cached data becomes invalid until the data is reloaded.

 Compatibility with TiDB migration tools

-statement.
+The cached table is a TiDB extension to MySQL syntax.
+Only TiDB can recognize the ALTER TABLE ...
+CACHE statement.
 TiDB migration tools DO NOT support cached tables, including Backup & Restore (BR), TiCDC, and Dumpling.
 These tools treat cached tables as normal tables.

 That is to say, when a cached table is backed up and restored, it becomes a normal table.
 If the downstream cluster is a different TiDB cluster and you want to continue using the cached table feature, you can manually enable cached tables on the downstream cluster by executing ALTER TABLE ...
-CACHE
+CACHE on the downstream table.